-- Implementing the remaining new diversion funding from the 80th Legislature.
+- Implementing the remaining diversion funds from the 80th Legislature.
 The 81st Legislature allocated an additional $20 million in funding to continue operating SAFPF, ISF and CCF beds that were initially funded for fiscal years 2008-2009.
 Funding for state-contracted ISF beds for probation and parole will be combined into one funding line to match current operations.

 Correctional Institutions Division

-The TDCJ-CID Ombudsman Office provides timely responses through a single point of contact for elected officials and members of the general public who make inquiries regarding the agency, offenders or staff.
+The CID Ombudsman Office provides timely responses through a single point of contact for elected officials and members of the general public who make inquiries regarding the agency, offenders or staff.
 When necessary, investigations are coordinated through appropriate TDCJ officials.

 Prison and Jail Operations